 These four statements are accompanied by notes to the accounts which set out the accounting policies adopted by the Council and provide more detailed analysis of the figures disclosed on the face of the primary financial statements.

-The primary financial statements and notes to the accounts, including the accounting policies, form the relevant annual accounts for the purpose of the audit report.
+The primary financial statements and notes to the accounts, including the accounting policies, form the relevant annual accounts for the purpose of the auditor's certificate and opinion.

 Financial Performance in 2017/18